Page Reviewed / Updated - Jan. 2017

 Level of Impairment - this requirement is dependent on the applicant's age.
 Those under 65 must be physically disabled.
 Persons 65 and over must have a need for nursing home care (and willing to receive that care outside of a nursing home).

-Income and Assets – as of 2016, a single applicant’s income is limited to 300% of the Federal Benefit Rate, which is equivalent to $2,199 / month.
+Income and Assets (Single Applicant) – as of 2017, a single applicant’s income is limited to 300% of the Federal Benefit Rate / Supplemental Security Income rate, which is equivalent to $2,205 / month.
 A single applicant is also limited to $2,000 in countable assets, which includes checking and savings accounts, and other liquid assets.
-Certain assets, such as an applicant’s primary home, given it is valued under $552,000 and is lived in by the applicant, is considered exempt.
-If an applicant is married, even if their husband or wife is not applying for Medicaid, their finances are still relevant.
-Joint income and assets can be allocated to the healthy partner as a living allowance and a financial reserve.
-This is called the Minimum Monthly Maintenance Needs Allowance and the Community Spouse Resource Allowance.
-In 2016, these are limited to $2,982 in income per month and $119,220 in assets.
+Certain assets, such as an applicant’s primary home, given it is valued under $560,000 and is lived in by the applicant, is considered exempt.

 Persons over these limits might gain entrance into Equality Care and receive assistance under the HCBS Waiver by allocating income over the limit into a Pooled Income Trust.
 This helps to lowers the applicant's income to a Medicaid compliant level.
 A similar process can be employed to become asset-compliant.
 Assets over the countable resources limit may be able to be changed in form so they become non-countable or exempt assets.
 This is a process called Medicaid planning and for most families, assistance is required to engage in Medicaid planning successfully.
 Read more.